isomerpages/govtech-stp/_travellers-from-malaysia/01c-rgl-faq.md

 ### **Health Measures in Singapore**

-#### 25. What health measures will I be subjected to upon arrival in Singapore?
+#### 24. What health measures will I be subjected to upon arrival in Singapore?

-RGL travellers from Malaysia must take a COVID-19 PCR test upon arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) for one to two days until negative test results are released.
+RGL travellers from Malaysia must take a COVID-19 PCR test upon arrival in Singapore, and remain isolated in a declared self-sourced accommodation (non-residential address only) until negative test results are released (typically within 48 hours).
 Transportation from the airport/land checkpoints to the declared accommodation will have to be provided by the host company or government agency subject to prevailing health measures.<sup>3</sup> Travellers will bear the costs of the post-arrival COVID-19 PCR test in Singapore and stay in the declared accommodation.

 If the result indicates that the traveller has tested negative for COVID-19, the host company or government agency will ensure that the traveller is transported directly from the declared accommodation to the workplace and back according to the submitted controlled itinerary for the traveller’s stay in Singapore.
 The traveller may not use public transportation for this purpose, with the exception of private hire cars/taxis or cohorted company transport.<sup>4</sup>

 Travellers to Singapore must use the TraceTogether app and SafeEntry<sup>5</sup>, take their temperature twice daily, report their health status to the host company or government agency, and adhere to prevailing public health requirements for the duration of their stay in Singapore.

-#### 26. What is the TraceTogether app?
+#### 25. What is the TraceTogether app?
 Does the Singapore Government track my movements via the app?

 The TraceTogether app supports nationwide efforts to combat COVID-19 by enabling community-driven contact tracing.
 It facilitates the contact tracing process by exchanging Bluetooth signals with nearby phones running the same app.
 The proximity data collected allows the identification of people who were in close contact with an infected person more efficiently.
 The proximity data collected is stored locally in the user’s phone, and is only shared with the Singapore Ministry of Health if the user tests positive for COVID-19.
 The TraceTogether app does not collect or track location data.

 The app works best on phones with Android version 5.1 and above.
 More information on the app can be found at <https://www.tracetogether.gov.sg>.

-#### 27. What is SafeEntry?
+#### 26. What is SafeEntry?

 SafeEntry is a national digital check-in system that logs the NRIC/FINs and mobile numbers of individuals visiting hotspots, workplaces of essential services, as well as selected public venues to prevent and control the transmission of COVID-19 through activities such as contact tracing and identification of COVID-19 clusters.